Troubled air bag maker Takata says to return to profit in 2015/16

 Takata faces multiple class action lawsuits in the United States and Canada as well as a U.S. criminal investigation and regulatory probe.

-At the start of the briefing, Nomura and other executives bowed deeply and apologised to those affected by the recalls.
+At the start of the briefing, Nomura and other executives bowed deeply and apologized to those affected by the recalls.

 U.S. regulators slapped Takata with a $14,000 per-day fine in February for failing to fully cooperate with a probe of its faulty air bags.
 Takata said it had allocated funds to pay the fine in the fiscal year just ended, but said it had not yet made any payments.